 Our liquidity needs have been satisfied prior to the completion of this offering through a capital contribution from our initial stockholders of up to \$300,000 in loans under certain unsecured promissory notes.
-We estimate that the net proceeds from (i) the sale of the units in this offering, after deducting offering expenses of approximately \$780,000, underwriting commissions of \$3,000,000, and (ii) the sale of the private placement units for a purchase price of \$4,655,000 will be \$150,875,000 (or \$173,375,000 if the underwriters' over-allotment option is exercised in full).
+We estimate that the net proceeds from (i) the sale of the units in this offering, after deducting offering expenses of approximately \$780,000, underwriting commissions of \$3,000,000, and (ii) the sale of the private placement warrants for a purchase price of \$4,680,000 will be \$150,900,000 (or \$172,950,000 if the underwriters' over-allotment option is exercised in full).
 Of this amount, \$150,000,000 (or \$172,500,000 if the underwriters' over-allotment option is exercised in full) will be held in the trust account.
-The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-The remaining approximately \$875,000 will not be held in the trust account.
-In the event that our offering expenses exceed our estimate of \$875,000, we may fund such excess with funds not to be held in the trust account.
+The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+The remaining approximately \$900,000 will not be held in the trust account.
+In the event that our offering expenses exceed our estimate of \$780,000 (or \$825,000 if the underwriters' overallotment option is exercised in full), we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
-Conversely, in the event that the offering expenses are less than our estimate of \$780,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+Conversely, in the event that the offering expenses are less than our estimate of \$780,000 (or \$825,000 if the underwriters' over-allotment option is exercised in full), the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.